A great ketchup starts with great ingredients, simply cooks slowly and slowly until it's complex and rich.

 God, that looks good, I thought to myself.
 The sauce has dropped by about half an inch - there's definitely evaporation here - while a caramelized residue remains around the edges of the pan.
 Meanwhile, the surface of the sauce isn't brown, but a deeper, richer red than any sauce I've seen on the stove.
 I stirred the sauce, dabbing some darker spots on the top surface and around the edges, exposing the fresh sauce to the oven heat.

-All in all, I let it cook for almost 6 hours before it got to the point where it legally threatened to burn.
-In the end, I gave in and took a few hesitant bites.
+hours before it got to the point where it legally threatened to burn.
+In

-To remedy this, I simply took a few cups of tomatoes from the can and mixed them into the sauce once cooked, giving me both a tangy, caramelized tomato flavor and a taste of fresh and glossy tomatoes.
+a few cups of tomatoes from the can and mixed them into the sauce once

 Finish the sauce